paritytech/substrate-connect/packages/discovery/README.md

 ## How It Works

+The discovery protocol is quite simple and can be implemented in these steps:

-The extension injects an inpage script that:
+1. The extension injects an inpage script that registers a listener for the `substrateDiscovery:requestProvider` event.

-- Registers a listener for the `substrateDiscovery:requestProvider` event and announces the provider by invoking synchronously the `onProvider` callback from the event payload.
+2. The listener announces the provider by invoking the `onProvider` callback from the event payload synchronously.
-- Optionally, dispatches the `substrateDiscovery:announceProvider` event with the provider details when the script is loaded.
+3. Optionally, the script can dispatch the `substrateDiscovery:announceProvider` event with the provider details when the script is loaded.

+Refer to `src/index.ts` in this package for an implementation of this protocol.

-## Basic Example
+## Basic Usage Example

 ```ts
 import { getProviders } from "@substrate/discovery"